trmml/dotfiles/README.md

 dotfiles
 ========

+**Unmaintained, because I started using Fish and Hyper.js and realized the excessive customization isn't really necessary.**

 Configuration files, scripts, and anything in between for OS X (mostly for \*nix but I have a few OS X specifics).
 I use [Homesick](https://github.com/technicalpickles/homesick) to manage this.
 Homesick is sick.
 Try it out.

 ## Credits